Associate Dean over Graduate Admissions: Brian Barton

-If the student's government limits the amount of money that can be sent to students in the United States, the applicant should make sure that sufficient funds will be available to cover all costs while at the University.
-When applicants leave their country, they must have enough money to pay for travel expenses to the University, fees for the entire term, living expenses until more money arrives, and the return fare to their home country.
-If the applicant's government requires verification of enrollment before money can be forwarded, the student may request verification from the Office of the University Registrar after registration is completed at the University.
+If the student's government limits the amount of money that can be sent to students in the United States, the applicant should make sure that they have access to funds that are sufficient to cover all costs while at the University.
+If the applicant's government requires verification of enrollment before money can be forwarded, the student may request verification from the Office of the Registrar after registration is completed at the University.

 Passports and Visas

 International students admitted to FSU and coming from abroad need a valid passport from their own government and an F-1 or J-1 visa (unless a qualified citizen of Canada or Bermuda) obtained by application through a United States Embassy/Consulate.
 The passport must be valid for at least six months from the date the student plans to enter the United States.

 Health Insurance Requirement

 Florida State University requires all students to have adequate health insurance coverage and the Florida Board of Governors mandates specific levels of coverage for F-1 and J-1 international students.
 In addition, international students with "J" visa status who will be accompanied by dependents are required by federal regulations to purchase health insurance coverage for them.
 For more information regarding the health insurance requirement, refer to https://uhs.fsu.edu/.

 All students must be immunized according to State of Florida requirements and must submit proof of such immunization prior to registration.